INTRODUCTION AND HISTORICAL PERSPECTIVE

 Ensuring a patient meets their nutritional needs is vitally important: it is as fundamental to good outcomes as attending to their cardiac function, respiratory status, venous thromboembolism risk, and infection concerns.
 Addressing the energy and nutrient requirements in the multiple-injured trauma patient requires knowing the needs of a patient in good health as well as knowing how the post-injury inflammatory stress response can impact those needs.

 This section is divided into two parts.
-The first part discusses nutrient utilization and requirements in ...
+The first part discusses nutrient utilization ...